meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 we're currently compiling a definition.
 For example, this is used to implement `;`.
 If a word is marked as `HIDDEN`, it is ignored when searching through the dictionary.
-Apart from being used as a rudimentary encapsulation mechanism, this can be used to implement the traditional FORTH semantics where a word definition can refer to the previous word with the same name (and `RECURSE` is used when you want the definition currently being compiled).
+Apart from being used as a rudimentary encapsulation mechanism, this can be used to implement the traditional Forth semantics where a word definition can refer to the previous word with the same name (and `RECURSE` is used when you want the definition currently being compiled).
 However, towards the end of development, I have removed the code that actually does this from the default